pirafrank/workspace/README.md

 curl -sSL https://github.com/pirafrank/dotfiles/raw/main/setup_w_user.sh
 ```

-run the one that best fits your needs.
+Run the one that best fits your needs.
+Remember to always check the content of scripts you're about to execute before running them!

-Or you can just clone the repo to your home dir and symlink all the things.

-Please note that while about >95% of dotfiles will likely work on non-Debian distros, setup scripts are designed for the Debian-based ones.
-That said, the only differences shoud rely only on a few package and binary names.

 ## Usage

-To get started, symlink config you want to use to files in your clone and add the whole cloned repo to `~/dotfiles`.

-Setup scripts (both in repo root and `workspaces` dir) are meant to be execute manually to install and configure a PC setup or Docker Image workspaces (read below).
+Setup scripts in `setups` and `workspaces` dirs are meant to be executed manually on Linux or macOS, or to build Docker Image workspaces (read below).
 They assume `~/dotfiles` exists.

 Core setup uses zsh and zprezto.
 Files for oh-my-zsh config are available (yet I don't use such config anymore).

-`~/.zsh_custom` is automatically sourced, also `~/dotfiles/bin` and `~/bin2` are automatically added to `$PATH`.
-Those are not part of the repo and can be used for custom/specific aliases and userspace software installation.
+`~/.zsh_custom` is automatically sourced if it exists, and `~/bin2` is automatically added to `$PATH`.
+Both are not part of the repo and can be used to add your-own or machine-specific customizations and other executables.

 That's all, there is no real how-to actually.
 For more info just look at the code.
 Google is your friend.